-inis tenancy agreement is betw een:
+This tenancy agreement is between reen:

-You an d us (the 'City Council
+You ar nd us (the 'City Council')

-The address and postcode of the ne property rented i n this agreement is:
+The address and postcode of the ne property rented i in this agreement is:

-The weekly charges for the prop perty are:
+The weekly charges for the pro- perty are:

 rent £

-neating and hot water water rates £
+heating and hot water water rates £

 other £

 Total £

-, otal

-The names of the people who v vill live in the prope rty are as follows.
+The names of the people who v will live in the prope erty are as follows.

 Full name Date of birth Relationship to you

 1

 2

-4
+3 4

 5

+6

-7
+7 8

 Signed by the tenant(s):

-SIGHOU DY HIG WHAHIIGH.

-The agreement begins on / tenancy agreement. / under the conditions set out in the
+tenancy agreement. under the conditions set out in the

-conditions set out in section 2 is tenancy agreement, and agree to the on pages 2 to 11.
-By accepting this existing tenancy with you on the day this
+conditions set out in section 2 on nancy agreement, and agree to the pages 2 to 11.
+By accepting this sting tenancy with you on the day this

 Full name: Your signature:

 Date: / /

-If this is a joint tenancy, agreement. both tenants must sign the
+If this is a joint tenancy, both agreement. tenants must sign the

 Signed for us by:

 Name: Designation:

 for the Director of Housing

 Photograph(s)

 Notices

+NOTICES